earthly/website/blog/_posts/2023-03-05-pymongo-advanced.md

 There are two main data modeling patterns that can be used to model these relationships:

-1. Embedded pattern: In this pattern, you will embed the entire `author` document or a subset of the `author` document within the `book` document.
+1. **Embedded pattern**: In this pattern, you will embed the entire `author` document or a subset of the `author` document within the `book` document.
 This allows you to retrieve all the information about a book and its authors in a single query, without having to perform multiple queries or join the collections.

 ~~~{.python caption="main.py"}
     {